 Sales minus COGS (Cost of Goods Sold) = Gross Profit in Dollars

 Note that generally accepted accounting principles (GAAP) require that gross profit be broken out and clearly labeled on all profit and loss (P&L) statements.

-Gross Margin is the Gross Profit calculation from above divided by Total Sales.
-So, if your store did $500,000 in sales and had $250,000 in gross profit, then you have a gross margin of 50% ($250,000 / $500,000.)
+Gross margin is the gross profit divided by total sales.
+So, if your store made $500,000 in sales and had $250,000 in gross profit, then you have a gross margin of 50 percent.

-(Gross Profit/Sales) x 100 = Gross Margin %
+(Gross Profit/Sales) x 100 = Gross Margin Percent

-For example, if Store A and B have the same sales, yet Store A's gross margin is 50% and Store B's gross margin is 55%, which is the better store?
-Trick question.
-In regards to efficiency with inventory, Store B is the winner.
-But, Store B could have higher overhead costs or pay its employees $2 more per hour than Store A so even though it generated 5% more in gross margin, it still made the same Net Profit for the year.
+One of the key components of this examination is the health of a store.
+For example, if Store A and Store B have the same sales, but Store A's gross margin is 50 percent and Store B's gross margin is 55 percent, which is the better store?
+In regard to efficiency with inventory, Store B is the winner.
+But, Store B could have higher overhead costs or pay its employees $2 more per hour than Store A. So, even though Store B generated 5 percent more in gross margin, it still may have made the same net profit for the year.